 The AAMC and its member institutions drive some of the most innovative care redesign programs across the nation.
-The AAMC facilitates a number of initiatives ranging from developing new payment models to advancing digital communication between providers.
-Learn more about some of these initiatives are below.
+The AAMC facilitates a number of initiatives ranging from managing risk and implementation of new payment models to improving communication between primary care and specialty care.
+Learn more about some of these initiatives below:

 Project CORE uses EMR-based tools, known as eConsults and enhanced referrals, to improve quality of care and the patient experience, resulting in improved access to care.
 Currently, over 1 million primary care patients at participating AMCs will benefit from this timely clinical input from specialists, in addition to greater convenience and savings.
 Learn more about Project CORE.

 Alternative Payments are an increasingly important part of the clinical transformation landscape as we move from a fee-for-service model to a value based payment structure.
 The AAMC is a facilitator-convener for the bundled payments for care improvement (BPCI) program and has formed a collaborative to support the engagement of AMCs in the Comprehensive Care for Joint Replacement (CJR) model.
 Get more information on the AAMC's work on BPCI, CJR collaborative, and other initiatives related to bundled payments.

 Through comment letters, analyses, webinars, and other activities, the AAMC engages with policymakers on Federal regulations that affect payment and quality related policies for teaching hospitals and teaching physicians.
 Find additional information on the AAMC’s regulatory priorities.
 The AAMC will review and respond to the CY 2017 MACRA proposed rule, which was released in April, 2016.
 Please check out the AAMC's MACRA page.